Daph1986/mamamaki/README.md

 <img src="static/readme images/emailjs_1.png" alt="Set up EmailJS" width="50%" height="50%"/>
 3. Save and click on Email Templates. <br>
 <img src="static/readme images/emailjs_2.png" alt="EmailJS new template" width="50%" height="50%"/>
-4. Make a template and give it the id names of `send contact mail`to ensure they work with the function in this code. <br>
+4. Make a template and give it the id names of `send contact mail` to ensure they work with the function in this code. <br>
 <img src="static/readme images/emailjs_3.png" alt="Template settings" width="50%" height="50%"/>
-5. Copy the service id as shown at step 2.
+5. Copy the service id as shown at step 2.<br>
 6. Replace the id in the code for your own id. <br>
 <img src="static/readme images/scriptjs.png" alt="JS file" width="50%" height="50%"/>
 7. Go to Integration and copy the user id and replace your id for the id in the JavaScript file.<br>